Bras vs bralettes: which is best for your bust?

 Who suits bralettes?

-As a general rule, smaller boobs tend to need less support to keep them feeling comfy and looking perky, so they tend to suit bralettes better, whereas those who are trying to tackle saggy boobs might struggle with them a bit.
+In general, smaller boobs tend to need less support to keep them feeling comfy and looking perky, so they tend to suit bralettes better, whereas those who are trying to tackle saggy boobs might struggle with them a bit.
 For this reason, bralettes are very suitable for smaller busts and have become especially popular at the lower end of bra sizing - especially if you're one who usually goes braless and you just want a bit of support.
-But if you're big-breasted and feeling left out, fear not: we've highlighted the best bras for large busts that belong in your boudoir ASAP.
+But if you're big-breasted and feeling left out, fear not, as the some of the best British brands have clocked onto the ever-growing underwear trend and have created bralettes with a little more support and hold for bigger chests.

 Are bralettes suitable for big boobs?

-It’s a common misconception that the flimsy shape of most bralettes makes them unsuitable for those blessed with a bigger bust, but really it’s just about choosing the right shape and style and making sure you know how to measure your bra size so that it fits well.
+It’s a common misconception that the flimsy shape of most bralettes makes them unsuitable for those blessed with a bigger bust, but really it’s just about choosing the right shape and style and making sure it's the right size, so that it fits well.

 “Bralettes are supportive enough for big boobs – in fact, lots of our customers tell us how comfortable, supported and secure they feel in non-wired bras and bralettes,” says Paula.